omni-us/jsonargparse/CONTRIBUTING.rst

 .. code-block:: bash

-    sphinx-build sphinx sphinx/_build sphinx/index.rst
+    sphinx-build sphinx sphinx/_build sphinx/*.rst

-Then to see the built documentation, open the file ``sphinx/_build/index.html`` in a browser.
+To view the built documentation, open the file ``sphinx/_build/index.html`` in a browser.

 Tests
 -----